 Bilateral lung transplantation for severe lung disease is becoming more routine and more successful with experience and improved techniques.
-About 50 to 60% of people are alive 5 yr after transplantation of both lungs, and their condition is much improved.
+Among adults with CF, median survival posttransplant is about 9 years.

 The patient and family deserve sensitive discussions of prognosis and preferences for care throughout the course of illness, especially as the patient's pulmonary reserves become increasingly limited.
 Most people facing the end of life with CF will be older adolescents or adults and will be appropriately responsible for their own choices.
 Thus, they must know what is in store and what can be done.

 One mark of respect for patients living with CF is to ensure that they are given the information and opportunity to make life choices, including having a substantial hand in determining how and when to accept dying.
 Often, discussion of transplantation is needed.
 In considering transplantation, patients need to weigh the merits of longer survival with a transplant against the uncertainty of getting a transplant and the ongoing (but different) burden of living with an organ transplant.